mike99mac/mycroft-tools/README.md

 # mycroft-tools
-This toolkit is a set of line command tools to use with Mycroft.
+Here are some line commands is to use with Mycroft:

-There are the following scripts:
 ```
+  * lsenv      - List the Mycroft environment - what services are running?
-  * lsintent   - List all Mycroft intents
+  * lsintent   - List all Mycroft intents - "What can I say?-
-  * lspairing  - List the Mycroft pairing code
+  * lspairing  - List the Mycroft pairing code to pair a new device with mycroft.ai
-  * lsskills   - List all Mycroft skills
+  * lsskills   - List all Mycroft skills - installed or not installed
   * lstemp     - Report the temperature of the Raspberry Pi
-  * lsvocab    - List all Mycroft vocabularies
+  * lsvocab    - List all Mycroft vocabularies - what are the pieces of requests recognized?
   * testplay   - Play back a recorded file to test your speakers
   * testrecord - Record for a short while and save to a file to test your microphone
 ```